-Loneliness can strike anyone, anywhere, anytime.
-You can be in a room crowded with people and still feel lonely.
-Check out our practical guide to help you feel more connected to those around you.
+Have you ever been in a room crowded with people and still felt lonely?
+The truth is, you can feel lonely anywhere, anytime.
+We’ve put together a guide to help you feel more connected to those around you.

-If you’re feeling alone and isolated, it’s really easy to get stuck in a loneliness vortex.
-The best way out is to start small with some simple social interactions.
-Try saying ‘hello’ to a person you pass in the street, or make small talk with the cashier at the supermarket.
-It might feel really awkward at first, but these small interactions can help you be more ‘out there’ and less focused on your own sense of isolation.
+The best way out of a loneliness vortex is to start small with some simple social interactions.
+Try making small talk with the cashier at the supermarket or sending a text to a friend.
+Yep, it might feel super awks at first, but these small interactions can help you feel less alone and isolated.

 2. Hang out with like-minded people

-Whatever you’re interested in, there’s bound to be a club where you can meet other enthusiasts.
-Your school or your local community centre likely runs special-interest clubs, so check out if there’s something there that’s right for you.
+Your school or your local community centre might run different clubs, so check out if there’s something there that’s right for you.

-Another option is the Meetup app.
-It’s designed to bring together people who enjoy similar things or activities, whether that be fitness, photography, tech or, well … just about anything.
-And best of all, it’s free!
+Another option is Meetup.
+It brings together people who enjoy similar things or activities, whether that be fitness, photography, tech or, well … pretty much anything.
+And it’s free!

 3. Get active